 Samantha Agar, MD

-Family Medicine Residency Southern Illinois University
+Family Medicine Residency at Southern Illinois University

 Samantha Agar practiced as a registered nurse both in labor and delivery and the neonatal intensive care unit at a hospital in Mississauga, Ontario after earning her Bachelor of Science in Nursing.
 As an undergraduate student at McMaster University School of Nursing, she was a standout student and received an award for Outstanding Academic Achievement.